AppsForDesktop/YouTube-desktop/README.md

 ## Installation

-You can install YouTube desktop on Windows by running the installer of latest [release](https://github.com/AppsForDesktop/YouTube-desktop/releases/download/1.0.0/YouTube.desktop.install.exe).
+To get YouTube desktop for Windows, you can [Download YouTube desktop installer](https://github.com/AppsForDesktop/YouTube-desktop/releases/download/1.0.0/YouTube.desktop.install.exe).

+Or you can check the [releases](https://github.com/AppsForDesktop/YouTube-desktop/releases) page.

 ## Usage